 I came out of the woods running.
 We moved from the Quinault forest where I grew up to “town” the nearest major municipality on the day before I started seventh grade.
 Then almost by accident we discovered I was fast- at least for the kids in the area.
-I think my Dad was more thrilled than I was; he understood to import more.
+I think my Dad was more thrilled than I was; he more understood the import.
 For me it was primarily dry-heaving hard work.
 It started with the school record in the mile.
 I saw that number on the gym wall and easily bested it.
-Then my dad saw my 400 m race time and my 400 m splits when I ran the 1600 and saw that they weren’t that different from the 800 m.
+Then my dad saw my 400 m race time and my 400 m splits when I ran the 1600 and saw that they weren’t that different from the 800 m record.
 So I nabbed the school record as a seventh grader in the mile and then went after the district record in the 800 m.
 I got that.

 I went on to run three years of varsity cross country in high school, finishing up as Captain of the Women’s Team, and competing at the state meet.
 Then my hormones got the best of my running as I started to fill out I started getting injured and slower.
 Instead of changing my game, I left competitive running in favor or academics, college, hiking backpacking, traveling and yoga.